LaughingManCommits/gatekeeper/README.md

    ]
 }
 ```

-will give a list of all static resources hosted by the server
+This provides a list of all static resources hosted by the server.

 #### Resource Access Violations

-If no appropriate session is received on a resource request, an access(403) violation is
+If no appropriate session is received on a resource request, an access (403) violation is returned.

-returned.
+json
 ```
 {"requiredAccess":"Level1","message":"invalid accessLevel level"}
 ```

-### Basic CSRF protection
+### Basic CSRF Protection

-* A get request to "/home" screen will receive a new csrf token when no csrf token is present.
+    A GET request to "/home" screen will receive a new CSRF token when no CSRF token is present.
-* Any successful authentication request will receive a new csrf token.
+    Any successful authentication request will receive a new CSRF token.
-* Any POST request requires a CSRF token to be present
+    Any POST request requires a CSRF token to be present.

-Provide us with your git patch files containing your changes.
+Provide git patch files containing your changes.
+Ensure large formatting changes are excluded from the patch files.
-Please make sure that if you have large formatting changes that this is not included with the patch files